-c) The Finance Act, 2013 imposed FED on AMC.
+- c) The Finance Act, 2013 imposed Federal Excise Duty (FED) on financial services to include Asset Management Companies (AMC's) with effect from June 13, 2013.
 On September 04, 2013 a constitutional petition has been filed in Sindh High Court (SHC) jointly by various AMC's, challenging the levy of FED.
 In a separate petition the Honorable Sindh High Court declared that the FED was unconstitutional and cannot be charged where provinces are collecting sales tax.
-The Court has given the Federation one month time to appeal.
-Meanwhile in Federal Budget 2016, the FED has been withdrawn from July 1, 2016.
-In the meantime, as a matter of abundant caution, the Scheme is providing for FED liability which amounted to Rs.1.1 million up till June 30, 2016.

-d) As per Clause 47(B) of part IV of the Second Schedule to the Income Tax Ordinance, 2001, payments made to collective investment schemes (CISs) are exempt from withholding tax under section 151.
-However, during the year ended June 30, 2016, withholding tax on profit on bank deposits and debt securities paid to the Fund was deducted by various withholding agents based on the interpretation issued by FBR vide letter C. no. 1(43)DG (WHT)/2008-VOL.II-66417-R dated May 12, 2015 which requires every withholding agent to withhold income tax at applicable rates in case a valid exemption certificate under section 159(1) issued by the concerned Commissioner of Inland Revenue (CIR) is not produced by the withholdee.
+In response to this, the Deputy Commissioner Inland Revenue has filed a Civil Petition for leave to appeal in the Supreme Court of Pakistan which is pending adjudication.
+Further, via Finance Act 2016, the FED has been withdrawn from July 1, 2016.
+In the meantime, as a matter of abundant caution, the Scheme has provided for FED liability which amounted to Rs.1.1 million up till June 30, 2016. - d) As per Clause 47(B) of part IV of the Second Schedule to the Income Tax Ordinance, 2001, payments made to collective investment schemes (CISs) are exempt from withholding tax under section 151.
+However, during the year ended June 30, 2016, several Companies (including banks) deducted withholding tax on profit on bank deposits paid to the Funds based on the interpretation issued by FBR vide letter C. no. 1(43)DG (WHT)/2008-VOL.II-66417-R dated May 12, 2015 which requires every withholding agent to withhold income tax at applicable rates in case a valid exemption certificate under section 159(1) issued by the concerned Commissioner of Inland Revenue (CIR) is not produced by the withholdee.
 The amount of tax withheld during the year on profit on bank deposits and debt securities aggregates to Rs.0.5 million.